-26-1.25 Design, Unit Types for SFHP Rental Dwelling Units.
+26-1.25 Design, unit types for SFHP rental dwelling units.

-The SFHP rental dwelling units shall be constructed according to the minimum requirements for bathrooms and area of habitable residential space described below:
+On-site affordable SFHP rental dwelling units created pursuant to subsection 26-1.23 shall be constructed according to the following guidelines for bathrooms and area of habitable residential space:

 Unit Type Minimum Number of Bathrooms Minimum Area

 Efficiency/Studio 1 500 square feet

 1 Bedroom 1 650 square feet

 2 Bedroom 1 800 square feet

-3 Bedrooms 2 950 square feet 4 Bedrooms 2 1,100 square feet
+3 Bedrooms 2 950 square feet

+4 Bedrooms 2 1,100 square feet

-Habitable space shall be defined and calculated in accordance with the city's building code, except that the minimum area of SFHP rental units may be greater than minimum building code requirements.
+Habitable space shall be defined and calculated in accordance with the city's building code.

-(Ord. #2005-30(A), §54)
+(Ord. #2005-30(A), § 54; Ord. # 2019-30 , § 8)

-26-1.26 Marketing to and Certifying SFHP Tenants.
+26-1.26 Marketing to and certifying SFHP tenants.

-- A. Owners of SFHP developments for rental housing or rental manufactured home lots shall market the SFHP rental units in accordance with the administrative procedures.
+A. Owners of SFHP developments for rental housing or rental manufactured home lots shall market the SFHP rental units to ensure that the target market, income-qualified renters, are reached.
 Marketing materials shall clearly state the policies of the SFHP program with regard to pricing of SFHP rental units and tenant eligibility.
 For developments with SFHP rental units for which the city or its agent expects immediate effective demand to outstrip the supply, the city or its agents shall establish and maintain a fair and competitive process for allocating rights to lease the SFHP rental units.
-In developments where the city or its agent has established such a process, the developer shall be required to follow the process when selecting SFHP tenants.
-For developments besides those described above, the developer shall establish and maintain an equitable process of marketing SFHP rental units, including waiting lists where demand exceeds supply. - B. In renting SFHP rental units the landlord shall give preference to individuals who are residents of Santa Fe county or are presently employed or under contract with an employer within Santa Fe county as may be limited by federal programs. - C. Prior to executing a lease for any SFHP rental unit, the prospective SFHP tenant shall be certified as meeting the SFHP requirements by the city or its agent.
-The certification shall be as set forth in the administrative procedures.
-Nothing, however, in this chapter or administrative procedures shall be construed so as to penalize qualifying renters for changes in family size due to changes in number of dependents. - D. Any owner or agent required to provide SFHP rental units shall not discriminate against a tenant for proposing to use federal or other rent subsidies, nor can such subsidies be used to achieve a required SFHP contract rent.
+In developments where the city or its agent has established such a process, the developer shall follow the process when selecting SFHP tenants.
+For developments besides those described above, the developer shall establish and maintain an equitable process of marketing SFHP rental units, including waiting lists where demand exceeds supply.

+- B. When renting SFHP rental units, the landlord shall give preference to individuals who are residents of Santa Fe county or are presently employed or under contract with an employer within Santa Fe county, as may be limited by federal programs. - C. Prior to executing a lease for any SFHP rental unit, the prospective SFHP tenant shall be certified as meeting the SFHP requirements by the city or its agent.
+Nothing, however, in this chapter or administrative procedures shall be construed so as to penalize qualifying renters for changes in family size due to changes in the number of dependents in a particular household. - D. Any owner or agent required to provide SFHP rental units shall not discriminate against a tenant for proposing to use federal or other rent subsidies.

 (Ord.
-No. 2005-30(A), §55)
+No. 2005-30(A), § 55; Ord. # 2019-30, § 9)

-26-1.27 Eligibility of SFHP Tenants.
+26-1.27 Eligibility of SFHP tenants.

-- A. The household income of an SFHP tenant renting an SFHP rental dwelling unit shall not exceed the defined income ranges as set forth in subsection 26-1.5. - B. The household income of an SFHP tenant renting an SFHP rental manufactured home lot shall not exceed the defined income ranges as set forth in subsection 26-1.5 for a 3-person household regardless of the household size of the SFHP tenant.

-- C. SFHP tenants and SFHP manufactured home lot tenants shall also meet additional eligibility criteria established in the administrative procedures. - D. An SFHP rental unit may not be rented to a household which is smaller than the following household sizes unless the office of affordable housing approves in writing a smaller minimum household size:
+- A. The household income of an SFHP tenant renting an SFHP rental dwelling unit shall not exceed the defined income ranges as set forth in subsection 26-1.5 SFCC 1987. - B. The household income of an SFHP tenant renting an SFHP rental manufactured home lot shall not exceed the defined income ranges as set forth in subsection 26-1.5 SFCC 1987 for a three-person household regardless of the household size of the SFHP tenant. - C. SFHP tenants and SFHP manufactured home lot tenants shall also meet additional eligibility criteria established in the administrative procedures. - D. An SFHP rental unit may not be rented to a household which is smaller than the following household sizes unless the office of affordable housing approves in writing a smaller minimum household size:

 Unit Size Minimum Household Size

 Efficiency/Studio 1 person household

 1 Bedroom 1 person household

 2 Bedrooms 1 person household

 3 Bedrooms 2 person household

 4 Bedrooms 3 person household

-(Ord. #2005-30(A), §56) •

-26-1.28 Allowed and Disallowed Uses of Subsidies.
+26-1.28 Allowed and disallowed uses of subsidies.